-Additional requirements: Higher English and a Higher Humanities subject or Mathematics.
+Additional requirements: Higher English and a Higher Humanities subject.
+Higher Mathematics recommended.

-SQA Higher Adjusted Entry Requirements\ (by end of S5 or S6) MD20 - ABBBB (also other target groups\) MD40 - AAABB (ABB S5 minimum for consideration)\
+MD20 - ABBBB (also other target groups) MD40 - AAABB (ABB S5 minimum for consideration)

-Additional requirements: Higher English and a Higher Humanities subject or Mathematics.
+Additional requirements: Higher English and a Higher Humanities subject.
+Higher Mathematics recommended.
 Successful completion of Top-Up or one of our Summer Schools

-During both of your Honours years, you can select from over 30 courses in Politics and International Relations, including Politics of the EU, Politics of migration, Politics of terror, Postcolonial international relations theory, Global environmental politics, War & international security and Visual global politics.
+During both of your Honours years, you can select from over 30 courses in Politics and International Relations, including Politics of the EU.
+Politics of migration.
+Politics of terror.
+Postcolonial international relations theory.
+Global environmental politics.
+War & international security and Visual global politics.

-Popular destinations for our graduates include the civil and foreign service. local government. the charity sector, international organisations. teaching, business and the armed forces.
+Popular destinations for our graduates include the civil and foreign service. local government. the charity sector, international organisations, teaching, business and the armed forces.